duluca/angular1.5-starter/README.md

 - Use JsHint for enforcing coding style standards (linting)

 ### Unit Testing
 - This is notably missing from this starter.
 It is a topic that too often gets left out.
 I recommend using Jasmine to test particular JavaScript functions, which you can isolate to their own files using `module.exports` and write simple unit tests.
 - Selenium tests are a great way to smoke test the major functions of your app.
 Getting too granular than that is a loosing battle.
 - Your mileage may vary with Protractor.
 - I highly recommend that all your important business logic to reside server-side and unit tested there.

 ### Find Your Way Around the Code
 - I recommend using Visual Studio Code as your code editor.
 - All dependencies come from npm.
 As a result, your first stop should be `package.json`.
 Understand what each package does.
 - All of your static assets should go under the `static` folder. `index.html` should rarely ever be updated.
 All `js` and `html` files are combined to a single file.
 A notable exception is `css` because you may want to change those links to `CDN` targets and I find it unreliable to compile, combine or minify 3rd party `css` resources.
 - All Angular Code goes under the `app` folder.
 App is bootstrapped in `app/component/app/app.js`.
 - `Public` folder is the only folder you should serve to the public internet.
 It is built from scratch everytime, so doesn't make any changes in there.
 Ignore the `scratch` folder completely.

 ## How to Run the Project
+There are two ways to run the project, one by building the source code yourself, the other by running the Docker image.

+### Run via Building Source Code
-- from the root application directory run the following:
+- From the root application directory run the following:
 - `npm install gulp-cli -g`
-- (Optional) `npm install http-server -g`
+- `npm install http-server -g` (This is required to serve the project from your local folder)
 - `npm install`
 - `npm start`

-- Note and paste the "Available On" location to your browser
+### Run via Docker
+- `npm run image:run` -- See package.json for details.
+Default port will be http://localhost:8080

+For further details on how the Docker image is put together, refer to https://github.com/duluca/minimal-node-web-server.